How to Fix a Deadbolt Lock

 If you insert your key into the cylinder and the entire mechanism turns, you might be dealing with another problem with the set screws.
 They may be excessively loose or broken.

 Disassemble your lock to identify which screws are failing.
-Depending on the specific type of lock, this can be very simple, or it can mean digging deeper into your lock components and accessing multiple screws to get to the root of the issue.
+Depending on the specific type of lock, this can be very simple or require digging deeper into your lock components and accessing multiple screws to get to the root of the issue.
 Tighten the problematic screws or replace them to restore the door deadlock’s function and prevent it from getting jammed in the future.

 5. Other Common Deadbolt Repairs